Personal care products: Oral care products

 These are toothpaste, toothbrush, mouthwash, dental floss, water floss, interdental brush, gum massager, gum gel, etc. They are used to maintain oral hygiene, prevent tooth decay and gum disease, and have healthy teeth and gums.
 Tongue scrapers are used to remove food debris, dead cells and bacteria from the tongue surface.
 Denture care products are used to clean artificial dentures.

 Skin care products

 These include powders, baby powders, body lotions, hand creams, pomades and facial moisturizers.
 They are used to hydrate, moisturize, and nourish the skin and keep the skin soft, smooth, and protected.
 Lip balms keep the lips hydrated.

 Sun care products

 Sun care products include lotions, creams, sprays, gels, oils and sticks that act as a sunscreen or a sunblock.
 They protect the skin from harmful ultraviolet radiation, and as such prevent sunburn, premature aging, and skin cancer.
 Prickly heat powders prevent or soothe itchy, bumpy and red heat rashes on the skin due to excess heat.
 Sunglasses and wide-brimmed sun hats are used to protect the eyes from the sun.

 Feminine care products

+Feminine care products are often involved in taking care of feminine bodily functions related to the vulva and vagina such as menstruation and vaginal discharge.
+These are also called vulvar and vaginal care products.

+Menstrual care products

-These include sanitary pads, tampons, menstrual cups, and panty liners.
-There are used for menstrual hygiene and provide comfort, absorption, and protection during menstruation.
+These include menstrual pads, tampons, menstrual cups, and panty liners.
+They are used for menstrual hygiene and provide comfort, absorption, and protection during menstruation.

+Cleansing products

+These include douches, feminine wipes, and soap.
+They are meant to cleanse the vulva or vagina.

+Douches are a fluid used to flush out the inside of the vagina.
+Feminine wipes are a moist, sometimes scented cloth used to wipe the vulva.
+Feminine hygiene products that are meant to cleanse may lead to allergic reaction and irritation, as the vagina naturally flushes out bacteria.
+Many health professionals advise against douching because it can change the balance of vaginal flora and acidity.
+Research shows that the vagina's features allow it to naturally defend itself from harmful microorganisms.
+The innate defense mechanisms against vulvovaginal infections encompass the normal vaginal flora, acidic vaginal pH, and vaginal discharge.
+Resident bacteria play a crucial role in maintaining an acidic pH and outcompeting external pathogens for adhesion to the vaginal mucosa.
+Additionally, these bacteria defend against pathogens by generating antimicrobial compounds like bacteriocin.
+In vitro analysis of vaginal fluids from five women demonstrated activity against non-resident bacterial species, including Escherichia coli and Group B Streptococcus.
+This protection against Group B Streptococcus holds particular significance for pregnant women, as it commonly colonizes the vagina via the gastrointestinal tract, elevating the risk of preterm delivery, neonatal meningitis, and fetal death.
+Moreover, it may lead to asymptomatic bacteriuria, urinary tract infections, upper genital tract infections, and postpartum endometritis.